Transdisciplinary learning trajectory

 • Analyze what you need to network with relevant potential partners.Design transdisciplinary education.

-Session 4.
-Setting and assessing learning goals in transdisciplinary education.
+Session 5.
+Setting and assessing learning outcomes in transdisciplinary education.

 Description

-This session focuses on the critical aspects of setting and assessing learning goals within transdisciplinary education.
-This includes addressing the unexpected learning outcomes that often arise and helping students set personal learning goals.
+This session focuses on the critical aspects of setting and assessing learning outcomes within transdisciplinary education.
+This includes addressing the unexpected learning surprises that often arise and helping students set personal learning goals.

 Learning outcomes: